David Sprott Member Name

 When planning to develop a new mine, or to extend the life of an open pit operation, mine planners have an alternative mining method to consider: block caving.
 Some deposits are either too deep to economically extract by open pit methods or are of insufficient value to justify other more costly and conventional underground methods.
-In the right conditions, the advantages of block caving make it an alternative that is now being considered more often.
+In the right conditions, the advantages of block caving make it an alternative that is now being considered more often, such as at Seabridge’s KSM Project.

 Block cave mining is an underground mass mining method that allows for the bulk extraction of large, relatively lower grade, ore deposits with substantial vertical dimension.
 In block caving, a large section of ore is initially undercut by drilling and blasting, creating a large unsupported roof that will start to collapse under its own weight and instability.
 The broken ore then breaks apart and falls into a series of pre-constructed funnels, or drawbells, and access tunnels developed underneath the caving rock mass to form ore extraction drawpoints.